 - Overseeing the implementation of system start-ups.

-The Operations and Planning Committee shall take up and consider any other items as directed by the chair of the board of directors.
+The Operations, Planning and Safety Committee shall take up and consider any other items as directed by the chair of the board of directors.

 All committees are advisory to the board of directors which has the legal responsibility to make decisions and policies for Capital Metro.